EikosPartners/datatables-epResponsive/README.md

 # Usage

 Include the feature letter `R` on the dom option.
 An array of the column definitions should be pushed to the datatables settings object, named `columns`.
-Each column in the array should have a width defined in em units in a string (e.g. "10em").
+Each column in the array should have a width defined in either em, %, or px units.
 Make sure to disable the autoWidth feature on the datatable, as this will interfere with the column sizing.

 # GitHub